Public sexual harassment sentences could rise to maximum of two years

 Maximum prison sentences for public sexual harassment are set to be increased from six months to two years under proposed laws backed by the Government.

-Home Secretary Suella Braverman has declared her support for the new legislation, brought forward by Tory MP Greg Clark, to make the behaviour a specific offence as she insisted every woman should “feel safe to walk our streets”.
+Home Secretary Suella Braverman has declared her support for the new legislation, brought forward by former Tory minister Greg Clark, to make the behaviour a specific offence, as she insisted every woman should “feel safe to walk our streets”.

 Public sexual harassment is already illegal, but does not exist as an offence of its own.